 The podcast that Chris Ducker and I host together that we launched only 4 months ago has been a smashing success, with over a quarter million downloads already.
 The numbers are great, but the results of the podcast listeners who enjoy the show is what I'm personally enjoying the most.

 In fact, our most recent episode with Ron is one of our most talked about yet, and includes the biggest potential breakthrough thus far.
-Here's a link to Episode 22 of the 1DayBB Podcast for your convenience.

 In addition to the podcast, we've been planning a big live event for quite a while—ever since we both spoke in Australia last year at Darren Rowse's Problogger Conference.
 Instead of our usual 20-person 1-Day private mastermind events, which we do whenever Chris is in the San Diego area, we decided to go much bigger this time.